 - Properly caulking them.
 Missing or failed caulking causing drafts, water infiltration, and the infiltration of flies, insects and spiders and all sorts of creepy crawly things.
 Water infiltration will rot your sills and eventually the framing of the house or cause water damage on your walls.
 Some interior caulks and silicones can't be painted.

 It's best to choose a window manufacturers that has been around for decades.
 They aren't going to disappear tomorrow, so the warranty means something.
 From the customer standpoint of achieving peace of mind, you can't do better.
-These manufacturers do no advertising or marketing of their own, they don't install windows themselves, and they sell only to Contractors.
+These manufacturers do not advertising or marketing of their own, they don't install windows themselves, and they sell only to Contractors.
 It's more cost-effective for them to have a qualified and experienced Contractor who provides the customers than to hire, train, and pay salespersons, and then advertise for leads.
 Most consumers still won't be familiar with these company names.

 Confident Home Remodelers is known for: